RikkeKristiansen98/Checkout-session/README.md

  Payment Validation: The order is only saved if payment through Stripe has been completed.

 Additional
  Discount Code: Ability to enter a discount code to receive a discount on purchases, through Stripe.
+(Discount code: LANSERING2024 works on product Kentucky Lädergrimma)
  Order History: Logged-in users should be able to view their previously placed orders.
 (Not done yet) Address and Pickup Point: Users must fill in their address and choose a pickup point before payment, integrated with PostNord API.
 (Not done yet)

-Before You Start
-Make sure you have node.js installed
-Register your test account at Stripe and save your API-key Create your test shop and your testproducts in Stripe

-.env server:

-STRIPE_KEY="YOUR_API_KEY"

 To build and run the project, follow these steps:

-Clone this repository from Github
+Before You Start: Make sure you have node.js installed Clone this repository from Github
-New Terminal for Client: First cd client then run npm i and npm run dev New Terminal for Server: Firstcd server Run npm i and node server Make sure your express server is running
+New Terminal for Client: First cd client then run npm i and npm run dev New Terminal for Server: Firstcd server Run npm i and node server .env server: STRIPE_KEY="YOUR_API_KEY"
+Make sure your express server is running
 Navigate to http://localhost:5173/ in your browser